davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/matthew-12-31.md

   And so I tell you, every kind of sin and slander can be forgiven, but blasphemy against the Spirit will not be forgiven.
 Tyndale Bible: >-
-  Wherfore I say vnto you all maner of synne and blasphemy shalbe forgeven vnto men: but the blasphemy of ye sprite shall not be forgeven vnto men.
+  Wherfore I say vnto you all maner of synne and blasphemy shalbe forgeven vnto men: but the blasphemy of ye sprite shall not be forgeven vnto men. bible verse of:
-related:
-  - Gospel of Matthew (Wikipedia)
-  - Holy Spirit (Wikipedia)
+  - Holy Spirit
+  - sin
+  - blasphemy
 tags:
   - Gospel of Matthew
-  - Holy Spirit
 ---